mahonyodhran/mahonyodhran/README.md

 Working as a software developer in the financial sector.

-Develop in Java and C#.
+Develop in Java, Python and C#.

 Looking to levergae Go in personal projects.